-Earlier this month, we began a series introducing you to the Washington, D.C. based music group The String Queens (TSQ), comprised of three members: Élise Cuffy, Kendall Isadore, and Dawn Johnson.
+Earlier this year, we began a series introducing you to the Washington, D.C. based music group The String Queens (TSQs), comprised of three members: Élise Cuffy, Kendall Isadore, and Dawn Johnson.
 All three women are known faces to the next generation of arts education students—they are the orchestra directors at various KIPP DC campuses.

 To get a closer glimpse into the women of TSQs, today I want to introduce you to Kendall Isadore who plays the violin in the group.
 She also is the orchestra director at the KIPP DC Valor Academy, located in Ward 7.